SovnSkyrim/SovnSkyrim/README.md

 ### Hey there!

-I'm Loïc, a french developper, student at Epitech Lille.
+I'm Zélie, a french developper, student at Epitech Lille.
 Online I use "Sovn" as username; which is where I spend most of time.

 I'm really interested in DIY Hardware, although only my keyboard and PC are custom so far.